cirosantilli/git-tutorial/index.md

 Editor to use for commit and tag messages: `core.editor`

-Deal well with windows loved cr lf newlines: `core.autocrlf`
+Deal well with windows loved CR LF newlines: `core.autocrlf`

 Path of a global `.gititnore` file for all projects: `core.excludesfile`.